-school using the train, bus, ferry and light rail free or discounted travel between home and The School Opal card gives eligible students services you nominate in your application.
+The School Opal card gives eligible students free or discounted travel between home and school using the train, bus, ferry and light rail services you nominate in your application.

 Who can apply?

 To be eligible for a School Opal card, students may need to live a minimum distance from their school: